Anshumanformal/NestJS-Blog-Fullstack-Project/README.md

     3. date & time of the blog.

 Phase 2:
-1. User authentication - User must be logged in to create/ update/ delete the blog.
+1. User authentication - User must be logged in to create/ update/ delete the blog - done
-2. Display 2 buttons in navbar,
-    - "My Blogs - display as empty when no blogs are present",
-    - All blogs - here all other blogs would be present, except the user blogs

 # Bugs